Blurring the Edges: Background

-In 1986, Brooks released a self-titled album in Europe, which received minimal recognition.
-The following year, Brooks formed the pop rock band the Graces alongside Charlotte Caffey and Gia Ciambotti, who experienced moderate success with their 1989 single "Lay Down Your Arms".
+In 1986, Brooks released her self-titled debut studio album; released exclusively in Europe, the album received minimal recognition.
+The following year, Brooks formed the pop rock band the Graces, alongside Charlotte Caffey and Gia Ciambotti, who experienced moderate success with their 1989 single "Lay Down Your Arms".
 Disenchanted by the music industry due to the rise in success of the grunge genre, Brooks exited the group in 1991 and temporarily retired as a recording artist.
 Brooks explained: "I was really bored with music, to a point, during the grunge period ...
 I wasn't interested in being necessarily a part of that, and I wasn't finding a lot of interest for what I was writing about."
 However, Brooks eventually became re-inspired to go against this prevailing trend in rock music and write songs with a more positive message.
 Brooks began writing music with her friend, Shelly Peiken, which resulted in a song titled "Bitch".
 In 1995, Brooks signed to Capitol Records after her manager, Lori Leve, played "Bitch" for the record label's vice president of A&R, Perry Watts-Russell.